 These days, you’ll see us working on deco mesh, grapevine, and even bike wheel wreaths!
 Since we get questions from readers from time to time about working with grapevine wreaths, we figured it was time to lay out some of the design pieces we use in our designs.

-First, let’s start with the kind of tools and supplies you’ll want to have on hand.
-These are important not only for wreaths, but other projects like garlands, swags, and centerpieces too.
+First, we’ll start with the kind of tools and supplies you’ll want to have on hand.
+These are important not only for learning how to decorate a grapevine wreath, but other projects like garlands, swags, and centerpieces, too.

-How to Clean Your Grapevine Wreath
+How To Clean Your Grapevine Wreath

-If the weave of your grapevine is super tight, now is good time to get your scissors in there to loosen the weave just a little.
+If the weave of your grapevine is super tight, now is a good time to get your scissors in there to loosen the weave just a little.
 This will allow you to get your stems in a little easier without losing the integrity of the entire piece.

 Play around with a few elements and see what you like the best.
 These are just a few ideas on how to decorate a grapevine wreath.

-Using 4″, 2.5″, and 1.5″ ribbon gives your bow depth as you add layers.
-Get creative with your bows and most of all have fun!
+Using 4″, 2.5″, and 1.5″ ribbons gives your bow depth as you add layers.
+Get creative with your bows.
+But, most of all…have fun!

 - Simple Bow Tutorial by Parker